 |Western Health Advantage||Formulary||(888) 563-2250|

-- Use the same names for drug tiers.
-No matter which health plan you choose, the drugs will be labeled as Tier 1 (generic drugs), Tier 2 (preferred drugs), Tier 3 (non-preferred drugs) or Tier 4 (specialty drugs).
+All health plans through Covered California use the same names for drug tiers: Tier 1 (generic drugs), Tier 2 (preferred drugs), Tier 3 (non-preferred drugs) or Tier 4 (specialty drugs).

 Prescription Drugs Not Covered by a Health Plan